 About the Energy Efficiency Board

-The Energy Efficiency Board is a group of advisors who utilize their experience and expertise with energy issues to evaluate, advise, and assist the state’s utility companies in developing and implementing comprehensive, cost-effective energy conservation and market transformation plans to to help Connecticut consumers reduce energy use in their homes and businesses and to help Connecticut meet its changing and growing energy needs.
+The Energy Efficiency Board is a group of appointed advisors who utilize their experience and expertise to evaluate, advise, and assist the state’s utility companies in developing and implementing comprehensive, cost-effective energy conservation and market transformation plans.
+The Board ensures these plans help Connecticut consumers reduce energy use in their homes and businesses and help the State meet its changing and growing energy needs.
 Learn more about the Board, its mission, and its membership.

 What does the Energy Efficiency Board do and who serves on it?

 The Energy Efficiency Board guides the distribution of the Connecticut Energy Efficiency Fund (CEEF).
 Money distributed by the CEEF supports energy efficiency programs and initiatives and is raised through a surcharge on customer electric and gas bills, proceeds of the Regional Greenhouse Gas Initiative and the ISO-NEW England Forward Capacity Market auctions and other sources.